gliff-ai/support/docs/basics/labels.md

 # Labels

-_Tip: To Label and annotation you must first select it, see Annotation Management section of [Annotation](annotation) for further instructions._
+_Tip: To Label an annotation you must first select it, see Annotation Management section of [Annotation](annotation) for further instructions._

 ![Annotation Labels Interface](/img/annotate/annotate_labels.png)